Travel And Re-Entry In The US

 - Valid U.S. visa* (some exceptions may apply for travel to Canada or Mexico, see automatic visa revalidation info below)

-- OPT & STEM OPT students must have their EAD and employment verification letter from their employer
+- OPT & STEM OPT students must have their EAD and employment verification letter (not offer letter) from their employer

 - If dependents travel with you, proof of relationship to dependents (marriage or birth certificate in English.)
-Each dependent should have an individual SEVIS I-20.
+Each dependent should have an individual SEVIS I-20/DS-2019 with a valid travel endorsement.

 - It is also highly recommended you have the following with you